-Frequent the library.
-I’m the first to admit that my kid and I don’t always hang out for hours on end at the library; in fact most of the time, we’re in and out of there, with just enough time to drop off last week’s books and pick up our next batch.
-Still, even bringing him in to the library to do just that helps him realize that there are places that hold books—tons and tons of books—where he can read any book he’d like to get his hands on.
+I’m the first to admit my son and I don’t always hang out for hours on end at the library.
+We’re in and out, with just enough time to drop off last week’s books and pick up our next batch.
+Still, even bringing him in to the library to do that helps him realize that places hold books.
+He can read any book he’d like to get his hands on.

-When we have more time, we’ll spend a good chunk of it in the children’s section with my toddler usually tinkering with the toys the library provides.
+When we have more time, we’ll spend a good chunk of it in the children’s section.
+He’ll tinker with the toys the library provides.
 I’ll also get him to sit next to me as I grab a few books off the shelf that we can read together.

-Incorporate reading into your routine.
-So that you don’t forget to include some reading time during your day, make reading part of your daily routine.
-Whether it’s reading at bedtime, first thing in the morning or after coming home, having a daily routine will send the message that reading is part of everyday life, just as brushing your teeth and eating dinner.
+Make reading part of your daily routine so you don’t forget to include it during your day.
+Maybe it’s reading at bedtime, first thing in the morning or after coming home.
+This sends the message that reading is part of everyday life, just as brushing teeth and dinner.
 Plus, you’re more likely to remember to read for a few minutes each day.

-Make reading fun!
-When we cajole our kids to read or make a big fuss about it, they may be more put off by reading than actually excited about it.
-If your kid doesn’t want to read all the time anymore, that’s okay—try to squeeze it in later in a less pressured way.
-Present reading as something fun and enjoyable, like a special time for the two of you to cuddle together and read a book.
+When we force kids to read or make a big fuss about it, they may be more turned off by reading than excited.
+If your kid doesn’t want to read all the time anymore, that’s okay—squeeze it in later in a less pressured way.
+Present reading as something fun and enjoyable, like a special time for you to cuddle and read a book.